 Over the period under review it is the Board's view that all members of the Board, individually and collectively have contributed in line with the required levels of diligence and skill.
-In addition the Board believes that its current composition endows the Board with a cross-section of skills and experience, not only with respect to the specific business of the company, but also in having a director who has the necessary competence in accounting and another non-executive director who is a corporate lawyer.
-The combined skills of the directors provide a balance of skills and competences that add value of the functioning of the board and its direction of the Company.
+In addition the Board believes that its current composition endows the Board with a cross-section of skills and experience, not only with respect to the specific business of the Company, but also in having a director who has the necessary competence in accounting.
+The combined skills of the Directors provide a balance of skills and competences that add value to the functioning of the Board and its direction of the Company.